taofather/VectorDB-Plugin/README.md

 <a name="using-the-program"></a>
 <div align="center"> <h2>🖥️Usage🖥️</h2></div>

-### 🔥Ask Jeeves🔥
+> [!IMPORTANT]
-* Instructions on how to use the program are being consolidated into the `Ask Jeeves` functionality, which can be accessed from the "Ask Jeeves" menu option.
+> Instructions on how to use the program are being consolidated into the `Ask Jeeves` functionality, which can be accessed from the "Ask Jeeves" menu option.
 Please create an issue if Jeeves is not working.

 ### Start the Program
 ```